 This course is designed for the true novice rider who has little or no riding experience.
-It includes at home, formal classroom, and riding instruction on the basic riding skills and strategies necessary for an individual to begin to practice street riding.
+It includes at home work, formal classroom, and riding instruction on the basic riding skills and strategies necessary for an individual to begin to practice street riding.
 Courses are taught by Motor Vehicle Administration and Motorcycle Safety Foundation certified Instructors/RiderCoaches.
 You should be able to ride a bicycle to participate in this course.